LinuxLibrary/kubernetes/notes/LA-Notes/08-Deployment-State.md

 	        - containerPort: 80
 	```

-- Now we can launch this deployment as well.
+- Now we can launch this deployment as well